 - Bracketeering, the deranged debate match

 There are also standalone virtual team quizzes such as Fibbage and Quiplash.
 We tried out the standalone Quiplash which scores you on your wits.
-If you’re looking for something simple to start on, this.
+If you’re looking for something simple as trivia for virtual meetings, give this a shot.
 If you wish to create your own episodes, pick Quiplash 2 and 3.
 All of these are great choices because there are no wrong answers!
 You can even create your own episodes 3- 8 players can take part at a time.
 We were a 6-team member, and the remaining 60 were in the audience upvoting for their favorite comebacks.
 It was quite fun, and made me realize there are some closet Chandler Bings in our group!

 Poppy Quiz is a multiplayer social virtual trivia game.
-You can sign up using your social media account and find friends online.
+You can sign up using your social media account and find friends online to play a remote trivia game.
 There are over 200 topics with popular categories such as movies and TV shows, literature, athletics and science.
 Once you zero in on a topic, you can pick friends and add them to the virtual room.
 They’ll get 30 seconds to respond, and if they don’t, the system assigns random players from any part of the world.
 The matches consist of 6 rounds and a bonus round to conclude the game.

 You’ll have 10 seconds to select an answer from the choices given.
 The system awards you scores based on your speed and accuracy, with a maximum of 20 points.
 This doubles in the bonus round.
 If you don’t answer quickly, your points get docked off.
 Incorrect answers get a 0.
 At the end, the player with the most points wins the match!